Aditi3/git-best-practices/README.md

 - It makes it easier for other developers in the team to understand the changes, making code reviews more efficient
 - If the commit has to be rolled back completely, it's far easier to do so
-- Additionally, it helps you parse changes you've made using git log
+- It helps you parse changes you've made using the git log

 ### 2. Write meaningful commit messages

-Insightful and descriptive commit messages that briefly describe what changes are being made as part of a commit make life easier for others and your future self.
-Keep in mind that your team members will need to be able to read this message and understand exactly what you have done.
+Writing informative and detailed commit messages that give a brief overview of the changes made within a commit is essential for the convenience of others and your own future reference.
+It's important to consider that your team members will need to comprehend the message and comprehend precisely what changes you have made.

-Some good practice includes:
+Here are some helpful tips to keep in mind:

 - Use the imperative, present tense: "change" not "changed" nor "changes" for your commit message (written in lower case)
 - Do not end the commit message(subject line) with a period
 - Use the body to explain what and why the change was made.
 This part should be added only when necessary
 - Remove unnecessary punctuation marks
-- Wrap the subject line at 50 characters and body at 72 characters
+- Wrap the subject line at 50 characters and the body at 72 characters

 <p>
 <img alt="Light" src="/commit-message.png">